vrcAlbert/documentation-api/source/php/configuration/software/multi_context.rst

 Domain Names
 ************

-By default, the first context will respond on the root of your domain, the following contexts in a subdirectory :file:`site_code/language_code/` (ex: :file:`main/es_ES/`).
+By default, the first context will answer to the root of your domain, the following contexts in a :file:`site_code/language_code/` subdirectory (e.g.: :file:`main/es_ES/`).

-You can specify the domain, subdomain or subdirectory of domain for each context in the table associated with it.
+But for each context, you can choose the URI (including a domain and optionally a directory) it will answer to, by specifying it the the associated configuration array.

 Contexts on subdirectory
 ========================